cottersci/PNAS2017/README.md

 For example: AllDataTable.rho1 * 0.42 = [True cell density in experiments]

 ## AllDataTable
-Found in the AllDataWStopsum.mat data file
+Found in the AllDataWStopsum.mat data file (Not included in repository due to size)

 AllDataTable: A table combining all the run data from AllData into one structure.
 This was used to run the simulations and generate all figures.
 The resulting table of runs is temporally aligned according to the values of AllData{i}.AlignedStart and AllData{i}.AlignedStop